jsagardoy/boiler-plate-react-ts/Readme.md

 ## Make it run
 All you need to do to make ir run is install packages via `npm install` and then start it using `npm start`.

-> **Note**: It's set up for running on Google Chrome, if you want to set up a different default browser you will need to configure webpack by definning
+> **Note**: It's set up for running on Google Chrome, If you want to set up a different default browser you will need to configure webpack by definning
 >
 > _`const defaultBrowser = "Google Chrome";`_
 > According to your Operating System and the Browser that you wish to use.